 - Creative confectionery

 This module builds on the level four module, Technology of Flour Confectionery.
 It will enhance and advance existing skills and promote the design and production of creative confectionery.
 It will enable you to demonstrate confidence in raw material selection and balance in products and teach you more about the legislation requirements that need to be considered when designing and producing confectionery products.
 You'll also be able to research future work trends, e.g. specific dietary needs or healthier eating products.
 These skills are essential in an ever-changing market place.
 Assessment: 60% practical ability, (approximately 2 hours), 30% through written work, (approximately 1500 words), you'll also be required to produce and maintain a record of all practical sessions, (10%).

 - Artisan chocolate

-- Product design, development, packaging, labelling and plant layout
+- Product design, development, packaging, labelling and flow processes